 - I had this with some soft polenta and braised baby napa cabbage, it would be great with just some buttered wild rice too though.

 - 1 qt rendered duck fat or another animal lard, melted

 - Kosher salt and fresh ground black pepper to taste

 - Make a circular cut on each leg where the bone meats the thigh.
 Scrape away the tendons and skin to remove the bone underneath.

-- Season the trimmed goose legs liberally with salt and pepper.
+- Season the trimmed duck legs liberally with salt and pepper.
 Squeeze the thyme and bay lightly in your hand or bruise with the back of a knife, then massage with the confit and put in a dish, like a casserole.

 - Whack the garlic cloves with a back of a knife and add them to the goose legs and mix.

-- Lay the goose legs out in the dish so they aren't overlapping, then refrigerate uncovered overnight to tighten the skin.
+- Lay the legs out in the dish so they aren't overlapping, then refrigerate uncovered overnight to tighten the skin.

 - The next day, put the pan with the duck legs in another, wider pan to catch any possible fat that could spill out, then cover the legs with melted fat and cook in the oven, covered with foil or parchment at 250 for 1.5 hours or until tender.
 Remove the duck legs and cool.